GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 As a response a list of [CodeOwnerInfo](#code-owner-info) entities is returned.
 The returned code owners are sorted by an internal score that expresses how good the code owners are considered as reviewers/approvers for the path.
 Code owners with higher scores are returned first.
+If code owners have the same score the order is random.

 #### Request